DiamondLightSource/db-jobs/README.md

 ## Developing new reports

-You will need to add this to your 'config.cfg' file:
+You will need to add this to the 'reports.cfg' file:
 - An SQL template string for your database query
 - A list with the column headers you want to use in the report

-- The database credentials
+You also need to add database credentials to the `datasources.cfg` file and email settings to the `config.cfg` file.

 If your database system is not yet supported, amend the `create_report` in the DBReport class.

-See the report sections in `config.example.cfg` for examples of how to put it all together.
+See the .cfg files for examples.